Francispp/ConvertIDtoName/README.md

 Static resources:
 Place the product.csv file in the resources/static directory.
 If modification is needed, please follow the format: productId,productName.
 Clone the code repository and execute the following commands in the project directory:
+It is recommended to use idea to start the project
 # Compile the project
 mvn clean package
 # Run the Spring Boot application